 • Submit a signed waiver at each event (usually at the track gate upon arrival).

 • Must be qualified to drive in the advanced, open-passing, HPDE-4 Group.
 Entrants will be screened by the TT Director to ensure compliance.

 • Entrant must get their car tech. inspected before going on track (Tech Sheets).

 Eligible drivers must complete a NASA TT License Application, and bring it to their first event (unless they have a NASA Competition Race License, in which case a TT License is not necessary).
 The Regional TT Director will sign the application after the driver successfully completes the first event if he approves the driver for a National TT License.
-The driver can then send the application and $20 to NASA to receive a TT License and be eligible for further TT competition in any region and at the NASA Championships.
+The driver can then send the application to NASA and purchase a TT License online to receive a TT License card and be eligible for further TT competition in any region and at the NASA Championships.

 All entered vehicles must be in good condition and appearance and must display a three-digit number on both sides of the car (10-inches high), and the rear of the car (4-inches high).
 Permanent NASA TT car numbers (1-3 digits) may be assigned by your Regional TT Director.
 All TT cars must also display a class designation on both sides and the rear of the car (4 inches high).
 Class designations shall be “TT” followed by the class number or letter.
 For example, an “E” Group competitor would display “TTE” as a class designation.